Pledge Toolkit

 The text of the pledge:

-“I will take no money or gifts from Duke Energy, Dominion Energy, or their affiliates, including from their Political Action Committees (PAC), lobbyists, and executives.
-In addition, I support a moratorium on all of their new fossil fuel infrastructure projects.”
+“I will take no money or gifts from Duke Energy, Dominion Energy, or their affiliates, including from their Political Action Committees (PAC), lobbyists, and executives.”

 Pledge sign-on sheet: